microsoft/lisa/docs/write_case.md

 The log has two purposes, 1) display progress, and 2) troubleshoot.

 To show progress, the log should be simple and logical.
 To troubleshoot, it requires more detailed information.
 These two goals sound contradictory, but they can be achieved through different INFO and DEBUG levels.
-LISA always enables the DEBUG level in the file, while the INFO level is the default setting on the console.
+LISA always enables the DEBUG level in the log file, while the INFO level is the default setting on the console.

-In LISA, when writing log lines in the code, consider what the test runner needs to know, not what the developer needs to know.
-If the developer needs to know something, it should be done in code comments.
+In LISA, when writing log lines in the code, it's recommended to consider what the test runner needs to know, instead of what the developer needs to know, which should be done in code comments.

 - **DEBUG** level log should provide the *correct level* detail.
 The only way to write at the "correct level" is to use it from the beginning.

-  When writing code, please continue to use and improve the log.
+  When writing code, please keep using and improving the log.
 If you need to debug step by step, it means you need to improve the log.
-If you don’t understand the meaning of the log and others may not, please optimize it.
-If you find duplicate information, please merge it.
+If you don’t understand the meaning of the log, others may not as well, so please optimize the log at DEBUG level.
+In addition, if you find duplicate information, please merge it.

 - **INFO** level log should be *like a story*, to illustrate what happened.